longitachi/ZLPhotoBrowser/README.md

 ### Change Log
 > [More logs](https://github.com/longitachi/ZLPhotoBrowser/blob/master/CHANGELOG.md)
 ```
+● 4.5.1
+  Add:
+    Add xcprivacy file to the project.
+  Fix:
+    Fix the bug causing a crash when continuously switching between front and rear cameras.
+    Fix the bug where the status bar in the album thumbnail interface sometimes does not display.
 ● 4.5.0
   Add:
     Adapt the text sticker input interface for iPad landscape mode.